-Staff in the Discipline of Linguistics can be found on Level 9 of the Napier Building at the North Terrace campus of the University.Adelaide Linguistics is internationally known for its public impact and social contribution.
+Staff in the Department of Linguistics can be found on Level 9 of the Napier Building at the North Terrace campus of the University.Adelaide Linguistics is internationally known for its public impact and social contribution.
 It is home to the world's finest experts in Revivalistics, language reclamation, resurrection, revitalization, renewal and revival, and their link to Indigenous wellbeing and cultural empowerment.
 Adelaide linguists lead the revival of various Aboriginal Australian languages such as Kaurna, Barngarla (Parnkalla), Ngarrindjeri and Wirangu.

 Mobile Language Team

 A new Mobile Language Team (MLT) was established in October 2009 to support work in Aboriginal languages throughout the length and breadth of the state of South Australia.
 For more information, see the MLT webpage.

 Commencing 1 May 2014

 Adelaide Language Festival

 WHEN: Friday 16 and Saturday 17 May 2014